 Now, once an MDL is established, the judge and attorneys are responsible for choosing the bellwether cases.
 The number of cases that qualify for bellwether trials is not stipulated.
 Rather, the goal is to provide a sample of cases representative of the whole.
 Historically, there were early attempts to “bind” bellwether cases to external cases so that the verdict on a bellwether case would directly determine external case verdicts.
 However, modern MDLs are non-binding, so while they set precedent, they are not directly tied to the trial proceedings of all related cases.

 The judge in charge of the MDL has a few options for selecting the cases best suited to bellwether status.
 Best practices agree that involving the attorneys on either side of the courtroom helps produce better results.
 The idea is that these attorneys have the biggest stake in the outcome, so they will do everything in their power to have their cases well-represented.
-Often, the process begins by categorizing the whole universe of similar cases (think of the thousands of talcum powder cases currently filed) and breaking them down into categories that address common issues and legal questions.
+Often, the process begins by categorizing the whole universe of similar cases (think of the thousands of talcum powder lawsuits) and breaking them down into categories that address common issues and legal questions.

 After the categories are established, the attorneys and the judge work together to create a pool of representative cases.
 They seek to find the cases in each category that cover a range of issues.
 Opponents to the process worry that attorneys will only push for cases that are strongly in their favor.
 However, an alternating choice system similar to jury selection can be used to mitigate these concerns.